-One of the best ways to promote success for all students is to embrace Universal Design for Learning practices.
-When used effectively, they may often mitigate the need for accommodations in class.
-Here is an in-depth Universal Design Toolkit for your use.
+One of the best ways to promote success for all students is to embrace Universal Design for Learning Practices.
+When used effectively, they may mitigate the need for additional class accommodations; you can find SRJC's in-depth Universal Design Toolkit here.

-Access requirements can be helpful for everyone, not just people with disabilities.
-All users benefit when there are a variety of ways to access the material.
-Planning for access as the course is being developed is much easier than creating accommodation strategies after a person with a disability enrolls in the course or applies to teach it and is required for any online materials.
+Access requirements can be helpful for everyone - not just people with disabilities.
+All users benefit when there are a variety of ways to access material.
+Planning for access during course development is much easier than creating accommodation strategies after someone with a disability enrolls in the class (or applies to teach it), and it's required of all online materials.

-Universal design is defined by Ron Mace of the Center for Universal Design at North Carolina State University as: “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."
-The concept stresses design that is marketable to people with diverse abilities, preferences, native languages, age, and other diverse characteristics.
+Universal design is defined by Ron Mace of the Center for Universal Design at North Carolina State University as "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."
+The concept stresses design that is marketable to people with diverse abilities, preferences, languages, ages, and other characteristics.

-For more information on the principles of universal design in general, and for instruction, visit the Curriculum Committee website.
+For more information on the principles of universal design and their relevance for instructors, visit the Curriculum Committee website.

-Though the Americans with Disabilities Act does not require a transit agency “to meet all the transportation needs of individuals with disabilities,” it does ensure that people with disabilities receive the same mass transportation opportunities everyone else receives.
-Most Paratransit rides cost $3.00 and should be scheduled in advance.
-Please follow the links below for more information regarding local Paratransit service providers.
+Though the Americans with Disabilities Act does not require transit agencies “to meet all the transportation needs of individuals with disabilities,” it does ensure that people with disabilities receive the same mass transportation opportunities as everyone else.
+Most paratransit rides cost $3; please follow the links below for more information on local paratransit providers.

 Disability Resource Department